Waste Disposal Permits

 Who do I contact if I need help?

-For all enquires in regards to the Waste Disposal Permit system, please contact our Waste Services Business Support team on (02) 6767 5810, or alternatively you may email us on trc@tamworth.nsw.gov.au.
+For all enquires in regards to the Waste Disposal Permit system, please contact our Waste Services Business Support team on (02) 6767 5555, or alternatively email us on trc@tamworth.nsw.gov.au

 What do I need to do now?